lunarphp/lunar/docs/core/reference/products.md

 ### Storing Prices Inclusive of Tax

 Lunar allows you to store pricing inclusive of tax if you need to.
-This is helpful if you need to show charm pricing, at $9.99 for example, which wouldn't be possible if pricing is stored exclusive of tax due to rounding.
+This is helpful if you need to show charm pricing, at $9.99 for example, which may not be possible if pricing is stored exclusive of tax due to rounding.

 To start you will need to set the `stored_inclusive_of_tax` config value in `lunar/pricing` to `true`.
 Then you will need to ensure your default Tax Zone is set up correctly with the correct tax rates.